Startseite Focusbereiche

 IMPCT stands for a new, sustainable way of living, doing business and working that leads to healthy cycles.
 Our mission is to communicate to the business community that “purpose” cannot be an empty promise, and that CSR and CSX go far beyond simply separating waste in the company.
 We also support non-profit actors that focus on sustainability with our effective strategies, positioning and organisational development.

-SUSTAINABILITY IN THE BUNDESLIGA AND THE 2ND BUNDESLIGA
+SUSTAINABILITY STANDARD FOR THE BUNDESLIGA AND 2.
+BUNDESLIGA

-Anchoring of sustainability criteria in the licencing regulations is the goal set by the DFL (German Football League) in consultation with the clubs of the Bundesliga and 2nd Bundesliga.
-In order to implement this project, the DFL commissioned IMPCT gGmbH to develop a corresponding catalogue of criteria.
-All three interlocking and mutually dependent dimensions of sustainability – economy, environment and society – are to be considered, as per the Sustainable Development Goals (SDG) of the United Nations.
-This process is being jointly carried out by the DFL and IMPCT gGmbH before the clubs of the Bundesliga and the 2nd Bundesliga subsequently decide on its implementation.
+Anchoring sustainability criteria in the licensing regulations – this goal has been implemented by the German Football League (DFL) in consultation with the clubs of the Bundesliga and 2nd Bundesliga.
+To this end, the IMPCT gGmbH was commissioned by the DFL to develop a corresponding catalogue of criteria that includes all three interrelated and mutually dependent dimensions of sustainability – economy, ecology and social issues – taking into account the SDGs.
+This process was carried out by the DFL and IMPCT gGmbH in joint coordination, so that the clubs of the Bundesliga and 2nd Bundesliga decided at the DFL members’ meeting in winter 2021 that the sustainability criteria developed would become part of the licensing procedure and would be successively implemented in all clubs.

-“The setting of a sustainability standard is intended to create a framework for action and orientation for the clubs in the Bundesliga and 2nd Bundesliga, and thus to serve as a stimulus.
-This will allow German professional football to take on a pioneering role and to underline the relevance of sustainability beyond sport,” says Tanja Ferkau, Managing Director of IMPCT gGmbH, who was also a member of the task force.
+“The setting of a sustainability standard is intended to create a framework for action and orientation for the clubs in the Bundesliga and 2nd Bundesliga and thus provide impetus.
+German professional football can thus take on a pioneering role and underline the relevance of the topic of sustainability beyond sport,” says Tanja Ferkau, Managing Director of IMPCT gGmbH, who was also a member of the task force.

 Hamburger Volksbank